zetanli/spamClassification/README.md

 **Problem Description**

 We compared results from 3 classification methods, SVM, Neural Network and Decision Tree to predict the type of email from email features.
 We applied CV to select tuning parameters.
-We also subsample rom the spam instances in the training set.
+We also subsample from the spam instances in the training set to see the results from imbalanced data.